kumu/help/site/references/css-selector-reference.md

 Selectors provide a powerful, friendly way to slice through maps, based on CSS selectors.

-If you're familiar with css, you'll fee right at home.
+If you're familiar with css, you'll feel right at home.

 ## Universal Selector